root4loot/rescope/README.md

 rescope is a tool (Go) that lets you quickly define scopes in Burp/ZAP - mainly intended for "bug hunters" and pentesters who deal with large scopes.
 See [blog post](https://root4loot.com/post/introducing_rescope/) for context/background.

-Simply provide a scope (file containing target identifiers) and rescope parses this to a format which can be imported from Burp/ZAP.
+Simply provide a scope (file containing target identifiers) and rescope parses this to a file format that can be imported from Burp/ZAP directly.

 <img src="https://root4loot.com/img/gif/rescope_min.gif" width="653" height="418">